Lacewing venom: Linking the molecular and phenotypic evolution of adaptive traits

 Understanding the ability of species to adapt to their environment, or their evolvability, is central to evolutionary biology.
 Most traits are complex in that their phenotype results from the contributions of many genes with small, sometimes non-additive effects.

 While quantitative genetics has been instrumental in showing that short-term evolvability depends on additive genetic variation, it ignores details of the molecular underpinnings of phenotypic characters that are crucial for the production and maintenance of additive genetic variation.
-This, in turn, affects our understanding of evolvability and calls for model traits that enable the integration of quantitative and molecular genetics.
+Therefore, this impacts our understanding of evolvability and calls for model traits that enable the integration of quantitative and molecular genetics.

 Venoms as Model Systems

 Venoms are great model systems for this purpose.
-They are convergent sets of traits well-suited for comparative studies.
-Their phenotypes result from the combined actions of a relatively small number of secreted, functionally repurposed proteins, or toxins, that can be identified, characterized, and quantified.
+They are convergent sets of traits well-suited for comparative studies, and their phenotypes result from the combined actions of a relatively small number of secreted, functionally repurposed proteins, or toxins, that can be identified, characterized, and quantified.

 Focus on Neuroptera